Pinafore/nlp-hw/project/README.md

 The project proposal is a one page PDF document that describes:

-* Who is on your team
+* Who is on your team (team sizes can be between three and six students, but six is really too big to be effective; my suggestion is that most groups should be between four or five).

 * What techniques you will explore